 So, which of our gorgeous products can you find Black Cumin Seed oil in?

-- Blue Chamomile Cleansing Oil - Recently re-formulated, our Cleansing Oil roots out oil-soluble impurities from deep within your pores, pulls debris to the surface and helps eliminate puffiness, stagnation and inflammation, immediately revitalizing a dull, congested complexion.
+- Vesper Cleansing Oil - Recently re-formulated, our Cleansing Oil roots out oil-soluble impurities from deep within your pores, pulls debris to the surface and helps eliminate puffiness, stagnation and inflammation, immediately revitalizing a dull, congested complexion.

-- Lucent Skin Repair Serum - A luxurious and potent treatment for damaged skin, Lucent is crafted with healing oils infused with herbal extracts like Yarrow, Calendula, and Reishi, delivering powerful plant actives to soothe, deeply nourish, and repair hyper-pigmentation, eczema, discoloration, and scarring.
+- Lumen Repair Serum - A luxurious and potent treatment for damaged skin, Lumen is crafted with healing oils infused with herbal extracts like Yarrow, Calendula, and Reishi, delivering powerful plant actives to soothe, deeply nourish, and repair hyper-pigmentation, eczema, discoloration, and scarring.

-- Moss + Mallow Repair Cream - Organic, fair trade Shea Butter, Argan Oil, and Black Cumin Seed Oil infused with Marshmallow root, Calendula, and Seaweeds form the base of this deeply moisturizing, repairing, and calming balm.
+- Anam Cara Restorative Balm - Organic, unrefined fair trade Shea Butter, Jojoba Oil, and Black Cumin Seed Oil infused with Marshmallow root, Calendula, and Yarrow form the base of this deeply moisturizing, repairing, and calming balm.
 This cream is rich, nourishing plant medicine to treat and repair any damage, inflammation, dryness, and irritation.